livz/livz.github.io/_posts/2018-06-01-(Retro)-Hunting.md

 ## Overview
 * In a previous [post]({% capture itemLink %}{% include findCollectionItem.html collectionName='tips' itemTitle='Code Injection (Run-Time)' %}{% endcapture %}{{ itemLink | strip_newlines }}) we've seen how to do run-time code injection on macOS up to the newest version 10.13.
 Because there are very limited resources online on how to do that (comapred to Windows/Linux), it's easier to find samples that do this based on string patterns.
 * A not so well known feature of Virus Total is [retrohunting](https://www.virustotal.com/intelligence/hunting/).
 This feature allows YARA scans going back 3 months, or aproximate **75 -100 TB of data**.
 To access it go to *Intelligence →  Hunting →  Retrohunt*.
-* I was curious what kind of samples used process injection and whether any legitimate software take this approach __*TL;DR. I didn't find any APT.
+* I was curious what kind of samples used process injection and whether any legitimate software take this approach. __*TL;DR. I didn't find any APT.
 Most of them are cheats for [Counter-Strike: Global Offensive](https://en.wikipedia.org/wiki/Counter-Strike:_Global_Offensive) and a few small legitimate 3rd party software*__.

 ## VT Hunting